m-rahimi/Defect_Scripts/README.md

 # Defect_Scripts

-This repository contains the configurations and scripts that I used to simulation and characterize liquid crystal defects, published at Nature Communications.
+This repository contains the configurations and scripts that I used to simulation and characterize liquid crystal defects, published at Nature Communications, [Segregation of liquid crystal mixtures in topological defects](https://www.nature.com/articles/ncomms15064).
 I employed molecular dynamics simulations and home made analytical tools to generate and characterize the defects.

 ### Install